Introduction

 How The Motor Driver Works

-The TB6612FNG can handle a motor supply voltage up to 15V, and it operates on a logic voltage of 2.7–5.5V.
+The TB6612FNG motor driver can handle a motor supply voltage up to 15V, and it operates on a logic voltage of 2.7–5.5V.
 It can control an output current of 1.2A.
 It has two motor driver circuits, each with two logic inputs and two motor outputs.
 Each motor driver has a PWM input, because they are expected to be used for speed control for the motor by pulse width modulating this pin.
 You won’t be using the PWM pins for this exercise though.
 There’s also a Standby pin that you have to connect to voltage through a 10-kilohm pullup resistor to activate the driver circuits.

 - VMOT – motor voltage supply input, up to 15V.